 Open to juniors and seniors who wish to read in a given area or to study a topic in depth.
 Written reports and frequent conferences with the advisor are required.
+Prerequisite: Junior/senior status; department approval

 SPAN 101 Elementary Spanish I